-The researchers found that children with the lowest blood levels of EPA showed improvements in focussed attention and vigilance after taking the omega-3 supplements, but these improvements weren’t seen in children with normal or high blood-levels of EPA.
-In addition, for those children with high pre-existing blood-levels of EPA, omega-3 supplements had negative effects on impulsivity symptoms.
+The researchers found that children with the lowest blood levels of EPA showed improvements in focussed attention and vigilance after taking the omega-3 supplements, but these improvements weren’t seen in children with normal or high blood levels of EPA.
+In addition, for those children with high pre-existing blood levels of EPA, omega-3 supplements had negative effects on impulsivity symptoms.

 The researchers caution that parents should consult with medical professionals before opting to give their children omega-3 supplements.
-Omega-3 deficiency can be identified by the presence of dry and scaly skin, eczema, and dry eyes, and could be confirmed through a blood test like the one conducted in this study (though currently the blood test is only available for research purposes).
+Omega-3 deficiency can be identified by the presence of dry and scaly skin, eczema, and dry eyes, and could be confirmed through a blood test like the one conducted in this study (though currently, the blood test is only available for research purposes).

 Previous studies have found inconsistent findings of omega-3 supplementation on ADHD symptoms, with overall effect sizes being relatively small.
 Standard treatments offered to parents whose children have ADHD include stimulants such as methylphenidate.
 The effect size of improvement in attention and vigilance from methylphenidate is 0.22-0.42.
-In comparison, the effect sizes in the trial of omega-3 supplementation for those children with low blood-levels of EPA were larger, at 0.89 for focused attention and 0.83 for vigilance.
+In comparison, the effect sizes in the trial of omega-3 supplementation for those children with low blood levels of EPA were larger, at 0.89 for focused attention and 0.83 for vigilance.

-Dr Jane Chang, co-lead researcher from the Institute of Psychiatry, Psychology & Neuroscience at King’s, said: ‘Our results suggest that fish oil supplements are at least as effective for attention as conventional pharmacological treatments among those children with ADHD who have omega-3 deficiency.
+Dr. Jane Chang, the co-lead researcher from the Institute of Psychiatry, Psychology & Neuroscience at King’s, said: ‘Our results suggest that fish oil supplements are at least as effective for attention as conventional pharmacological treatments among those children with ADHD who have omega-3 deficiency.
 On the other hand, it is possible to have too much of a good thing, and parents should always consult with their children’s psychiatrists since our study suggests there could be negative effects for some children.’

 Professor Carmine Pariante, senior researcher from the Institute of Psychiatry, Psychology & Neuroscience at King’s, said: ‘The omega-3 supplements only worked in children that had lower levels of EPA in their blood, as if the intervention was replenishing a lack of this important nutrient.
 For those children with omega-3 deficiency, fish oil supplements could be a preferable option to standard stimulant treatments.
 Our study sets an important precedent for other nutritional interventions, and we can start bringing the benefits of ‘personalized psychiatry’ to children with ADHD.’

 The study was carried out in Taiwan where diets often contain plenty of fish compared to diets in Europe and North America.
-Most studies of children with ADHD, conducted largely in Western countries, have shown average blood-levels of EPA that are lower than in the current study.
+Most studies of children with ADHD, conducted largely in Western countries, have shown average blood levels of EPA that are lower than in the current study.

-Professor Kuan-Pin Su, co-lead researcher from China Medical University in Taichung, Taiwan, said: ‘High blood-levels of EPA without using supplements can be achieved through a good diet with plenty of fish, which is common in some Asian countries like Taiwan and Japan.
+Professor Kuan-Pin Su, the co-lead researcher from China Medical University in Taichung, Taiwan, said: ‘High blood levels of EPA without using supplements can be achieved through a good diet with plenty of fish, which is common in some Asian countries like Taiwan and Japan.
 It is possible that EPA deficiency is more common among children with ADHD in countries with less fish consumption, such as in North America and many countries in Europe, and that fish oil supplementation could therefore have more widespread benefits for treating the condition than in our study.’

 “High-dose eicosapentaenoic acid (EPA) improves attention and vigilance in children and adolescents with attention deficit hyperactivity disorder (ADHD) and low endogenous EPA levels” by Jane Pei-Chen Chang, Kuan-Pin Su, Valeria Mondelli, Senthil Kumaran Satyanarayanan, Hui-Ting Yang, Yi-Ju Chiang, Hui-Ting Chen & Carmine M. Pariante, 20 November 2019, Translational Psychiatry.